Supplier Quality Requirements

 The test report must, at a minimum, include the physical, chemical, or electrical (and in the case of RF cable, electronic) inspections and tests conducted to satisfy the acceptance requirements and numerical results when applicable.

-204 Composite Parts
+205 Composite Parts

-205 Nondestructive Testing (NDT)
+206 Nondestructive Testing (NDT)

 When nondestructive testing is required to produce a part or assembly, the Supplier must ensure all NDT personnel have been properly trained, qualified and certified to perform the NDT method and technique to be used.
 NDT personnel qualification and certification must be in accordance with the Supplier's NDT Written Practice.
 The Supplier’s NDT Written Practice must adhere to the requirements of: NAS 410 (preferred), ASNT SNT-TC-1A, EN 4179 or equivalent recognized industry standard.

-If the Supplier uses a subcontractor NDT provider, the Supplier is responsible for ensuring the subcontractor NDT provider adheres to these requirements.
+If the Supplier uses a subcontractor for NDT provider, the Supplier is responsible for ensuring the subcontractor NDT provider adheres to these requirements.

-207 Cosmetic Features for Interiors
+207 Cosmetic Features for Interiors and Exteriors

 REPAIR AND OVERHAUL REQUIREMENTS

-300P FAA Part 145 Repair Station (Production Only)
+400 FAA Part 145 Repair Station

-Supplier must utilize a certified FAA Part 145 Repair Station for all repairs performed on Archer Aviation’s product.
+When applicable, Supplier must utilize a certified FAA Part 145 Repair Station for all repairs performed on Archer Aviation’s product.
 Supplier must provide all documentation related to the repair on the part in accordance with SQR Clause 119.

 DISTRIBUTORS

-400 AS9120 Certification
+500 AS9120 Certification

 VARIATION MANAGEMENT OF KEY CHARACTERISTICS